-Judith is a paragon of virtue who lies repeatedly and seduces Holofernes in order to murder him.
-But did the writer of Judith intend the reader to see Judith as a model of virtue?
+In the book of Judith, Judith is presented as a model of virtue, yet she lies repeatedly and seduces Holofernes in order to murder him.
+Did the author of the book of Judith intend the reader to see her as a model of virtue?
+Like Jael, Tamar, or Esther, Judith is a hero with a dark side.

 Yet the people of Bethulia praise Judith and God when she returns with the general’s head in a bag.
 “When she had finished, the people raised a great shout and made a joyful noise in their town” (14:9).
 The elders of Bethulia say she has walked “the straight paths of God” (Judith 13:20).
 The Hebrew Bible has many examples of characters who are morally corrupt, but their actions are not praised or set up as a model to be emulated.
 For example, David uses his power to sleep with Bathsheba and murders her husband to cover up the affair.
 Even though the ultimate result of that relationship is Solomon, the greatest king of Israel, nothing in the text implies David’s adultery was a noble act.
 Yet Judith 15:9-10 the elders of Bethulia call Judith the “pride of our nation.”